 With thoughtful planning and an open schedule, you’ll leave with a clear sense of place—and reasons to return.

-Day Tour to Explore Mayan Sites and Cenotes with Meal Best deals for Day Tour to Explore Mayan Sites and Cenotes with Meal.
-Embark on an unforgettable tour of Mayan sites, cenotes, and a Gothic-style church, and taste a mouthwatering dish at a local eatery.
-Available from Musement.
+Day Tour to Explore Mayan Sites and Cenotes with Meal – Guided Sightseeing Day Tour to Explore Mayan Sites and Cenotes with Meal is a convenient way to add structure, local context and purposeful sightseeing to the itinerary.
+Day Tour to Explore Mayan Sites and Cenotes with Meal: experience overview Embark on an unforgettable tour of Mayan sites, cenotes, and a Gothic-style church, and taste a mouthwatering dish at a local eatery.
+This makes the experience a useful option when planning time in Mérida.
+The exact duration can depend on the selected date, option or operating schedule.
+Routes, start times, inclusions and meeting arrangements may vary, so the current booking page should be…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.